SevenShepherd/SevenShepherd.github.io/_posts/2022-09-10-the-best-bible.markdown

 11. **International Standard Version (ISV)** © 1995-2014
     - High School -->

-*Note: New English Translation (NET) is Functionally Equivalent in text, and Formally Equivalent in the Translator Notes.*
+*Notes: New English Translation (NET) is Functionally Equivalent in text, and Formally Equivalent in the Translator Notes.*

+*The Expanded Bible (EXB) should also fall into optimal equivalence, seeing as how it's text is based on the functionally equivalent NCV and it's expansions contain literal or formal equivalent readings.*

 <span style="font-family:Times;font-style:Italic;font-size:26px;">Dynamic Equivalence "Thought-For-Thought"</span>